Internet of Things and Big Data IP Lawyers

 Big data is a broad term that refers to any process of collecting, analyzing, managing, or storing large quantities of data.
 The data could include customer information, documents, medical records, government records, internet analytics, and many other types of digital information.
 Controversies over who owns public data are often discussed in relation to big tech companies such as Google and Facebook.
 However, data is routinely collected by all types of companies and other organizations.

 Intellectual property (or IP) law is needed to clarify issues of data ownership.
-An intellectual property firm like Stanton IP Law Firm may be needed to sort out issues involving data such as patented technology used in data collection and analysis.
+An intellectual property firm like Bochner PLLC may be needed to sort out issues involving data such as patented technology used in data collection and analysis.
 This may include patenting hardware such as data storage technology as well as copyrighting software.
 Software, like traditional written materials, can be copyrighted.

 Internet of Things and Intellectual Property Rights